 Make sure to use the same sealer that you used over the painting (if done before).
 If you seal the painting with polyacrylic, then you cannot seal the vinyl with lacquer spray.
 It will go underneath the polyacrylic layer and ruin your painting.
 Therefore use the same sealer everywhere.

 Apply a thin layer of acrylic coating or sealant on top of the vinyl.
 You can apply several layers of acrylic medium, and varnish.

-Sealing with a resin will not be a good idea without a top coat on the vinyl.
-Because a resin alone cannot seal the vinyl well.
+Sealing with resin will not be a good idea without a top coat on the vinyl.
+Because resin alone cannot seal the vinyl well.
 The resins can leak onto the vinyl and lift off the vinyl from the canvas.
-The best way to put a resin on top will be after sealing the vinyl with a sealer like polyacrylic.
+The best way to put resin on top will be after sealing the vinyl with a sealer like polyacrylic.
 Again, using resin is not necessary.
 Polycrylic or any other water-based varnish seals the painting and vinyl well.

 I have also written an article about what acrylic paint will not stick to.
 You will know what to avoid when it comes to sticking acrylic paint.
 Also how to stick acrylic paint on many other surfaces and keep it off.

-Sticking vinyl the right way onto your canvas can last long for the vinyl and the painting.
+Sticking vinyl the right way onto your canvas can last a long for the vinyl and the painting.
 It is fairly easy to transfer vinyl onto the canvas of an acrylic painting, in most cases.
 You can do this process along with me by watching the above video.
 Coating the canvas with acrylic medium or varnish, polyacrylic, or any other sealant can bring vinyl and the painting together.